Building Your First CLAUDE.md: Team Standards as Code

 └── hooks.json

-The key distinction: What lives in .claude/ gets committed to git.
+The key distinction: what lives in .claude/ gets committed to git.
 What lives in settings.local.json or CLAUDE.local.md does not.
 Personal overrides are gitignored.
 Team standards are shared.

-CLAUDE.md—The Core Team Playbook (150–200 lines)
+CLAUDE.md — The Core Team Playbook (150-200 lines)

 This is the file that loads automatically every session.
 Keep it ruthlessly focused.
 Every line is a token consumed.
 Every low-value line crowds out a high-value one.